 - Suggestive Contour

-- Draws some lines which would form the contour of the mesh if the viewport was shifted.
+Draws some lines which would form the Silhouette of the mesh if the view point was shifted.
 Depends on your view map settings for Kr Derivative Epsilon and Sphere Radius (further information: File:Manual-2.6-Render-Freestyle-PrincetownLinestyle.pdf).

 - Material Boundary

 Draws lines where two materials meet on the same object.

 - Ridge & Valley

 Draws lines marking crests of ridges and valleys, i.e. places where the surface curvature is at its minimum or maximum.
 Depends on your Sphere Radius view map settings.